Scilence2022/ProGenFixer/README.md

 1. It builds a k-mer database from the NGS reads
 2. It analyzes the reference genome to find regions where k-mer coverage drops
 3. It identifies the specific variants by comparing k-mer patterns
-4. It can apply these variants to create a corrected reference genome
+4. It applies these variants to create a corrected reference genome
+5. It can perform multiple iterations of correction to refine the results

 This approach is particularly effective for prokaryotic genomes, which are typically haploid and have less complex variation patterns than eukaryotic genomes.